meena-erian/guestbook-backend/README.md

 ## Send a message
 ```
-POST /message/:Id
+POST /message/:ConversationId
 ```
-Used to send a message to a specific user where `Id` is the Id of that user.
-(Or in the future it will be possible to specifiy a conversation Id istead for conversations with multiple users)
+Used to send a message to a specific chat where `ConversationId` can be generated as the result of contatenating both the Ids of the two users starting this conversation after sorting the ids ascendingly. (this way it's possible to use the same converation Id for a conversation between more than two users in case the app is to be updated to support this feature)

 **Required Request Headers**